115 Sympathy Messages for Friends and Family

 - Our prayers and thoughts are with you

 - In celebration of a beautiful life

 Sending flowers is a lovely way to express condolences for a loss.
-But whether you're sending flowers to a funeral for someone who's experienced a family loss or ordering a special bouquet to brighten the day of a friend who lost a pet or learned about an illness, it's kind to include a sympathy message for the flowers that you send.
+But whether you're sending flowers to a funeral for someone who's experienced a family loss or ordering a special gift basket or flower bouquet to brighten the day of a friend who lost a pet or learned about an illness, it's kind to include a sympathy message for the flowers that you send.
 A short condolence message is appropriate when it's added to a small card, but how do you find the words to say when you don't have much space?
 Our short condolences messages may help.

 - Our hearts are breaking for you; we hate that you're going through this.

 - I'm so sorry for your loss.
 Please don't hesitate to call if I can help with anything.

 - Thinking of you and hoping there is sunshine in your life soon.